cyb0rgdoll/ISC2-cc/README.md

 # is2c-cc

-IS2C - CC Cybersecurity Course Notes (Mike Cappell to help you prepare for the exam
+IS2C - CC Cybersecurity Course Notes (Chapple, Mike) to help you prepare for the exam

+The Certified in Cybersecurity℠ (CC) is for anyone interested in gaining a basic understanding of cybersecurity concepts

+This is an entry-level certification

 [is2c cc notes.docx](https://github.com/user-attachments/files/17506139/is2c.cc.notes.docx)